thachck/tube.vim/README.md

 **v0.1**

-This plugin provide a tiny interface for sending commands from MacVim to a separate iTerm or Terminal window.
+This plugin provides a tiny interface for sending commands from MacVim to a separate iTerm or Terminal window.